 Living & Working

-After 3 months living in Portugal, UK nationals should apply for registration at the Municipality services of their residency area, which will formalize their right of residence in national territory.
+After 3 months living in Portugal, UK nationals should apply for registration at the Municipality services, which will formalize their right of residence in national territory.
 A Registration Certificate as an EU Resident (Certificado de Registo de Cidadão da União Europeia) is issued, valid for a period of 5 years.

-After 6 years of legal residence in Portugal, UK nationals may apply for Portuguese Citizenship, by naturalization.
+After 5 years of legal residence in Portugal, it is possible to apply for Portuguese Citizenship, by naturalization.

 This regime was introduced in 2009 and provides special tax rates and rules for qualifying individuals.
-The main requirements to qualify are that the applicant must become a Portuguese tax resident, having not already been tax resident in the preceding 5 years.
+The main requirements to qualify are that the applicant must be a Portuguese tax resident, not having been tax resident in the preceding 5 years.
 The status of non-habitual tax resident has a duration of 10 years.

 The term used to define this tax status can be confusing.
-However, to benefit from this regime, you are required to have your tax residency in Portugal and to live in Portugal for more than 183 days per year or to have your main residency in Portugal.
+However, to benefit from this regime, you are required to have your tax residency in Portugal and to live in Portugal for more than 183 days per 12-month period or to have your main residency in Portugal.

-A request for non-habitual resident status must be made online at the Portuguese Tax Department’s wesbite when you apply for your tax residency in Portugal, or until 31st March of the year following the year in which you qualify as a tax resident.
+A request for non-habitual resident status must be made to the Portuguese tax authorities when you apply for your tax residency in Portugal, or until 31st March of the year following the year in which you qualify as a tax resident.
 You do not need to purchase a property in Portugal in order to apply for non-habitual resident status.
 It is sufficient to lease a property, for example.

 The benefits of the NHR status depend on the type of income and source of the income.